PlebeiusGaragicus/SocraticSeminar/docs/refactor.md

 ### `ThinkingMiddleware`

-Similarly to `TodoListMiddleware`, this tool is meant to for the agent to self-reflect on its trajectory thus far, synthesis new information and voice its intended next steps.
-The goal is that by doing this we can run far without problems.
+Similarly to `TodoListMiddleware`, this tool is meant to for the agent to self-reflect on its trajectory thus far, synthesis any new information and voice its intended next steps.
+The goal is that by doing this the agent can run longer threads without getting stuck.

 ## Implementation